June 1, 2020, 10:34 pm

-In case you didn’t know (although it’s not as if we haven’t mentioned it a hundred times!), Colombia is the No. 1 country on earth for birds: with over 1,900 species recorded, there are more birds to see in Colombia than any other country on the planet.
+In case you didn’t know (although it’s not as if we haven’t mentioned it a hundred times!), Colombia is the No. 1 country on earth for birding: with over 1,900 species recorded, there are more birds to see in Colombia than any other country on the planet.

 La Florida and the Humedales

 Bogotá used to be a huge area of lakes and marshland, and this aquatic legacy still lives on in several key reserves dotted around the city.
-The key site in Bogotá is La Florida, a small nature reserve located on the western edge of the city past the airport.
+The key site for birding in Bogotá is La Florida, a small nature reserve located on the western edge of the city past the airport.
 With a large area of reedbeds, this reserve is home to several extremely endangered and range-limited endemic species: visitors can spot the endemic Bogotá Rail, Silvery-throated Spinetail and Apolinar’s Wren, as well as the shy and hard-to-see Subtropical Doradito.
 The lake itself is home to Spot-flanked Gallinule and Andean Duck.
 The other humedales are perhaps less birdy than La Florida, but a morning at Conejera or Cordoba is a great way to spot one of Colombia’s largest owls: the magnificent Striped Owl.
 Who knew the concrete jungle held such endemic and rare treasures, eh?!

 Located about 1.5 hours south of the city, the cloud forest park of Chicaque is a real birder’s paradise, and with a comfortable lodge and excellent facilities, is just a lovely place to spend a weekend.
 A plethora of hummingbird species can be seen here, including the rare and endemic Black Inca, and the remarkable Golden-bellied Starfrontlet (for me, the most beautiful hummingbird in Colombia).
 The lodge balcony is the best place to observe colourful tanager species, including the spectacular Beryl-spangled and Flame-faced Tanagers, whilst a walk through the jungle will usually yield sightings of Green-and-black Fruiteater, Emerald Toucanet, and the near-endemic Moustached Brushfinch.
 Lucky observers can also spot wild sloths!